ekc395/leetcode-daily/README.md

 1. Create a Neon database and set `DATABASE_URL`.
 2. Apply migrations: `npx drizzle-kit migrate`.
 3. Set `LEETCODE_USERNAME` and the Gmail / notification env vars.
-4. Hit `POST /api/seed` once to load the unseeded problem bank (required for the queue's new-problem path).
+4. Hit `POST /api/seed` once to load the unseeded problem bank.
+5. Hit `POST /api/seed/neetcode150` to flag + tag the Neetcode 150 (the new-problem pool).
+The upstream API rate-limits at ~80 requests/hour, so re-run it until it reports `totalSeeded: 150`.
-5. Hit `POST /api/sync` (or use the Sync button on `/settings`) to import your accepted submissions.
+6. Hit `POST /api/sync` (or use the Sync button on `/settings`) to import your accepted submissions.
-6. Open the app — your earliest-synced problem will be due tomorrow, or a new problem will be assigned today from the unseeded bank.
+7. Open the app — your earliest-synced problem will be due tomorrow, or a new problem will be assigned today from the Neetcode 150.

 ## Deployment